Jose Garcia Player Props: Reds vs. Phillies

 Looking to place a prop bet on Jose Garcia?
 Check out what's available at BetMGM and sign up with this link!

-- Garcia hit .152 with three doubles, two home runs and nine walks.
+- Garcia is batting .200 with a home run and a walk.

+- Garcia has had a base hit in four of nine games this year, and multiple hits once.

+- He has gone deep in one of nine games, and in 3.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.